The Sandy Ridge Facility is located approximately 240 kilometres (km) west-north-west of Kalgoorlie in Western Australia (WA).

 Waste that will be accepted at the Sandy Ridge Facility will be sourced from states and territories within Australia and from Australia’s Exclusive Economic Zone.

 Access to and from the Sandy Ridge Facility is from the Great Eastern Highway via the existing 95 km Mt Walton Road.
-Tellus has commenced improving the existing intersection and railway crossing on Mt Walton Road.
-Tellus has also commenced construction of a new 9 km access road to the site gatehouse from Mt Walton Road.
-The site is located near the Kalgoorlie to Perth Railway and the Kalgoorlie mining service hub.
+Tellus has completed upgrades to the existing intersection and is progressing with upgrades to the railway crossing on Mt Walton Road.
+Tellus has also completed construction of a new 9 km access road to the site gatehouse from Mt Walton Road.

 - Type – Open-cut mining